yhagio/tutorialedge.net/content/course/golang.md

 In order to start writing your own Go based systems you'll need to install it on your local machine: [Download Go](https://golang.org/dl/)

+## Top Resources

+If you are in need of some excellent books to cover the language in a greater depth then I highly recommend you check out my list of the [top books for learning golang](/golang/top-books-for-learning-golang/).

 ## Tutorials

 * [Creating a Simple Web Server with Golang](/post/golang/creating-simple-web-server-with-golang/)